 We soon arrived at the starting point of our hike.
 We were greeted with a sign informing us that we must climb 1055 steps to reach the top – fantastic.

 Our climb was gruelling, but even with plenty of photo stops, we managed to arrive in good time.
 On the way up, we were rewarded with panoramic views of the lake and town.

 Climbing up further, we arrived at the small town of Glion, meeting tons of friendly cats on the way.
 It’s fair to say I enjoyed the walk.

 Coming across a sloped area of grass, mid-afternoon we took the time to enjoy a picnic lunch we had bought before catching the train.
 I have to say, the Gruyère cheese was incredible.
 I’ve been addicted ever since.

 After our descent, we spent a more relaxing hour exploring the town by the lake, enjoying drinks by the rocks and soaking up the sun and the scenery.
 It was a memorable day, and Montreux was picture-perfect.

 Sunday exploring Lausanne

-Oliver, an old friend I went to secondary school with was actually living and working in Switzerland and he was nice enough to take the time to come and visit and spend the day with us.
-He is living in the German-speaking city of Basel, which is about a 2-hour train journey away from Lausanne.
+Oliver, an old friend I went to secondary school with, is living and working in Switzerland and he was kind enough to take the time to come and visit to spend the day with us.
+Oliver is living in the German-speaking city of Basel, which is about a two-hour train journey away from Lausanne.

 We all enjoyed brunch together at Morgane’s lovely apartment, before heading off to visit Lausanne’s shores of Lake Geneva.